boydcpeters/gridlib/docs/basics.parameters.rst

 * ``"a_fixed"``: (*float*) :term:`photobleaching number` used during fitting if
   ``parameters["fit_a"] = False`` otherwise set to ``None``

-For example, if you would want to fit a double-exponential (two decay-rates) to the survival time distributions with a minimum decay-rate of :math:`10^{-3}\,\mathrm{s}^{-1}`, and a maximum decay-rate of :math:`10\,\mathrm{s}^{-1}` and if you would want the photobleaching number to be fitted
+For example, if you would want to fit a double-exponential (two decay rates) to the survival time distributions with a minimum decay-rate of :math:`10^{-3}\,\mathrm{s}^{-1}`, and a maximum decay-rate of :math:`10\,\mathrm{s}^{-1}` and if you would want the photobleaching number to be fitted